 The VANTIQ US team attended Field Service Palm Springs 2019 last week at the JW Marriott Desert Springs Resort.
-We were happy to connect with some many engaged businesspeople focused on digitally transforming their companies.
+We were happy to connect with many engaged businesspeople focused on digitally transforming their companies.
 As the information age evolves, field service businesses must adopt smart systems to manage their operations.
 If you were there or are considering going next year, please comment below and let us know your thoughts!

 This is the second time VANTIQ has made an appearance at FSPS.
 Last year, Robert Biczek, our west US sales director, attended the event and had many meaningful discussions about rapid application development.
 Robert joined us again this year along (far right) along with Eddie Tung (far left), Mark Silva (center left), and myself (center right).
 This time, we came with a full booth setup.
 We were happy to bring some new event signage with us to add to our presence.